Holonomic quantum computation: a scalable adiabatic architecture: Introduction

-In this regard, several examples of implementations of single-qubit holonomic gates have been reported~\cite{abdumalikov_jr_experimental_2013,arroyo-camejo_room_2014,zhou_holonomic_2017} and proposals of two-qubit holonomic gates have been formulated for various platforms, including superconducting circuits~\cite{faoro_non-abelian_2003}, trapped ions~\cite{duan_geometric_2001} and quantum dots~\cite{golovach_holonomic_2010, solinas_semiconductor-based_2003}.
-While each of these platforms has its own advantages, another platform which has recently demonstrated very promising properties for applications in quantum simulation and computing are trapped Rydberg atoms in optical tweezers~\cite{bernien_probing_2017,bluvstein_quantum_2022,cong_hardware-efficient_2022,Levine19,RevModPhys.82.2313}.
-More concretely, such Rydberg atom architectures have been seen as being particularly attractive for realizing large-scale quantum simulations \cite{bernien_probing_2017} and as quantum computing platforms that realize and implement $[[8,3,2]]$ quantum error correcting codes \cite{bluvstein_quantum_2024}, with the perspective of realizing \emph{quantum low-density parity-check} (qLDPC) codes \cite{GottesmanLDPC,PRXQuantum.2.040101}.
-We believe that this platform is a very good candidate to realize a fully holonomic scalable quantum computing framework in practice.
-So far, however, a proposal of a universal, holonomic architecture for this system is still missing, since there are only proposals for holonomic single-qudit gates~\cite{GZCKZ22}.
+In this regard, several examples of implementations of single-qubit holonomic gates have been reported~\cite{abdumalikov_jr_experimental_2013,arroyo-camejo_room_2014,zhou_holonomic_2017,CPG20,BTG25} and proposals of two-qubit holonomic gates have been formulated for various platforms, including superconducting circuits~\cite{faoro_non-abelian_2003}, trapped ions~\cite{duan_geometric_2001}, quantum dots~\cite{golovach_holonomic_2010, solinas_semiconductor-based_2003}.
+While each of these platforms has distinct advantages, trapped Rydberg atoms in optical tweezers have recently emerged as a particularly promising system for quantum simulation and quantum computing~\cite{bernien_probing_2017,bluvstein_quantum_2022,cong_hardware-efficient_2022,Levine19,RevModPhys.82.2313}.
+These architectures enable large-scale programmable quantum simulators~\cite{bernien_probing_2017} and have also demonstrated key ingredients relevant for quantum computing, including the implementation of quantum error-correcting codes and related fault-tolerant primitives~\cite{bluvstein_quantum_2024,GottesmanLDPC,PRXQuantum.2.040101}.
+Owing to their intrinsic multilevel structure and strong, controllable interactions, Rydberg-atom platforms are natural candidates for holonomic control.
+However, despite existing proposals for holonomic single-qudit gates~\cite{GZCKZ22}, a scalable and universal holonomic architecture for this system has so far been lacking.

 In this proposal, we complete this picture by introducing a scalable architecture where all gates are realized through adiabatic holonomies.
-The architecture itself can be naturally implemented in today's Rydberg atom platforms \cite{bernien_probing_2017,Levine19,Controlling,PhysRevLett.128.113602,cong_hardware-efficient_2022,bluvstein_quantum_2022,BlochArray,bluvstein_quantum_2024}.
 Specifically, we have identified a parametrized Hamiltonian and a universal set of holonomic gates that can be implemented with simple loops in the space of couplings.
-While the scheme presented is not meant to be a full experimental proposal for a given specific set-up, it should be clear that the ideas presented readily translate into such concrete experimentally relevant proposals.
+While the scheme presented is not meant to be a full experimental proposal for a given specific set-up, it should be clear that the required controlled Hamiltonian is of a form that can be naturally implemented in today's Rydberg atom platforms \cite{bernien_probing_2017,Levine19,Controlling,PhysRevLett.128.113602,cong_hardware-efficient_2022,bluvstein_quantum_2022,BlochArray,bluvstein_quantum_2024}.